 We have some great highland games in the area.
 The Helmsdale Games are the third weekend of August and are definitely worth a visit.
 The 40th anniversary Helmsdale games are due to take place on Saturday 21 August 2021.
 Other local games are held at Dornoch, Tain, Invercharron, Halkirk and Wick.

-Our local distillery is Clynelish in Brora, producing a fruity, waxy, slightly smoky malt and offering tours throughout the year from its new visitor centre.
-Its next door distillery, Brora, should be re-opening in 2021 after an almost 40 year closure.
+Our local distillery is Clynelish in Brora, producing a fruity, waxy, slightly smoky malt and offering tours (these need to be pre-booked) throughout the year from its new visitor centre.
+Its next door distillery, Brora, re-opened in 2021 after an almost 40 year closure.

 Other local distilleries included Old Poultney in Wick, Woolfburn in Thurso, Highland Park on Orkney, Glenmorangie in Tain and Dalmore in Alness.